November 26 - November 28 2018

 The Victoria University of Wellington Political Science & International Relations Programme is very pleased to be hosting the 2018 NZPSA Conference in Wellington.
 The conference will be held on the 26th-28th of November with a postgraduate workshop on the 25th of November.

 The theme of this year’s conference is Representation and Responsibility.
-The conference features public events to explore the theme – these are to be announced – in addition to the usual topic streams.
+The conference features three public events to explore this theme – a keynote lecture by Professor Sona Golder from Pennsylvania State University (USA), and two panel discussions entitled “125 Years of Suffrage: Reflections on Women in New Zealand Politics - Past, Present and Future” and “Responsiveness and Responsibility in Coalition Government” – in addition to the usual topic streams.

 Questions of representation and responsibility are common in politics: who speaks for whom?
 Who is responsible for what?
 How do we hold those who represent and govern us to their commitments?
 These questions are linked to the exercise of power both within and outside states, the purpose and limits of sovereignty, and the ethics of political action.
 Debates about the representation of indigenous people, women, migrants, and minorities are especially important in the current politics of representative democracies and postcolonial societies.
 And questions of responsibility for past and present injustice are salient in debates ranging from the “responsibility to protect” to climate change and global development.